I Don’t Have Time For This!

 Gah… office assignments… she really didn’t want to be that decision maker.
 “No promises.
 I just found out about this.
 Give me some time to process it.”

 She turned to Google and began searching for office movers, and our name was one that came up.
-She called us and arranged to have our consultant Vivian come visit their office to see what would be involved.
+She called us and arranged to have our consultant Kyle come visit their office to see what would be involved.

 They booked the move to happen after hours on a Tuesday, with the goal of having everybody show up to their desks on Wednesday morning able to start work.